 It is approximately 35 feet (10.6 m) high and 12 feet (3.7 m) in diameter and is thought to have been built in the late 1820s.
-It is located off the Brightling-Darwell Hole road, about a quarter mile south east of Brightling Park.
+It is located off the Brightling-Darwell Hole road, about a quarter mile southeast of Fuller's Rose Hill Estate, now called Brightling Park.
 The tower can be reached by a small footpath.

 It is also said that Jack Fuller had this tower built so that he could keep an eye on the workmen's progress during the restoration of Bodiam Castle.
 There has been some conjecture that it was used as a signaling tower.

 None of these explanations for the tower's existence are persuasive.
 The South Eastern & Chatham Railway linked Robertsbridge to Tunbridge Wells in 1851 and Battle in 1852.
 The Kent & East Sussex Light Railway did not reach Robertsbridge until 1900.
 So the tower was not built for "trainspotting".
 Napoleon met his Waterloo on 18th June 1815 so there was no threat of invasion at the time the tower was erected.
 Fuller purchased Bodiam castle in 1829 and it seems that the Tower was built before then.